Top-NotchOutdoorSearch

 • E-Film face is durable but less protected than glass-fronted rigid panels

-This is the only panel here I would carry backpacking.
+This is the only panel here we would recommend for backpacking.

 What's the bottom line?